Prerequisites

 - Ubuntu should have inbound access on port 514 (syslog),2055 (net flow)

-- Ubuntu VM creation: Create VM with minimum below configuration (Install Ubuntu with latest version).
+- Ubuntu VM creation: Create a VM with the minimum configuration below (install Ubuntu with the latest version).

 Characteristic | Recommendation |